 Our signature advocacy event Capitol Hill Days, hosted over 200 people from around the country to learn how to advocate effectively for reproductive rights around the world.
 The conference included speaking engagements from 15 experts in the fields of reproductive health, population, and climate resiliency.

 To wrap up the three-day event, participants attended 91 virtual meetings with their representatives to advocate for the permanent repeal of the Global Gag Rule and for greater U.S. funding for international family planning programs.
-An additional 400 advocates flooded congressional offices with 1,200 emails, phone calls, and social media posts to cap off the weekend.Read a complete recap of Capital Hill Days here!
+An additional 400 advocates flooded congressional offices with 1,200 emails, phone calls, and social media posts to cap off the weekend.Read a complete recap of Capitol Hill Days here!

 Summer of HER